KociOrges/cviewer/README.md

 * ```Experimental variables:``` a ```CSV``` table describing the available experimental/environmental variables (Euclidean, Bray-Curtis and Jaccard) such as pH, Temperature, Calprotectin levels etc.
 * ```Similarity index:``` a drop-down menu with the available similarity indices (Baroni-Urbani & Buser, Horn and Yule)
-* ```Variable:``` field used to specify the environmetal variable of interest
+* ```Variable:``` field used to specify the environmental variable of interest
 * ```Group by:``` the labels for the dataset samples as described in the metadata file (e.g. CICRA_project_metadata.csv)
 * ```Permutations:``` the number of permutations to be used for deriving the ***p-values*** (typically 1000)
 * ```Panel:``` which panel (upper left/right and bottom left/right) should be used for plotting the results

 In this example, we will assume again that you have already imported the required data, i.e. abundance table and metadata, into the software.
 Let's say that we are then interested in exploring if e.g. there is an association between the community composition of the gut microbiome of Crohn's disease patients with calprotectin levels or with the levels of SCFAs and how this differs between patients who achieved or not clinical remission at the end of EEN treatment (point D).
-Then, the video belows shows how FSO is performed for inspecting this in CViewer:
+Then, the video below shows how FSO is performed for inspecting this in CViewer:
 [![animation](https://user-images.githubusercontent.com/30604050/89131615-03e3c400-d506-11ea-8d08-b388771c1c09.png)](https://www.youtube.com/watch?v=_028HSzxUdw)

 ### Permutational Multivariate Analysis of Variance